 August

-Late August starts to see the possibility of typhoons in Japan.
-Outer islands like Okinawa are more likely to be heavily affected than Kyoto though.
+Here’s the bad news: Late August marks the beginning of typhoon season in Japan.
+Fortunately, outer islands like Okinawa are more likely to be heavily affected during this month than Kyoto.

 - Average Rainfall: 130 mm